reidhaegele/poke-firebase/README.md

 ```

 #### Tidy Up - Front End
-In your project, create a new folder in src/assets called font.
+In your project, create a new **folder** in src/assets called font.
 Then, download this arcade font [joystix](https://www.dafont.com/joystix.font).
 Open the downloads folder in file explorer and find `joystix.zip`.
-Right click it and choose extract here.
+Extract the files from the zip.
 Open the newly created joystix folder.
-Rename `joystix monospace.otf` to `joystix.otf` Drag `joystix.otf` file into src/assets/font/.
+Rename `joystix monospace.otf` to `joystix.otf` Drag the `joystix.otf` file into the src/assets/font/ folder.

-In the global css file `src/app/styles.css`, add the following:
+In the global css file `src/styles.css`, add the following:
 ```css
 html {
     background-color: #e3e3e3;